mik-laj/discovery-api/gen_data/release_notes_md/resource_manager_docs_release_notes.md

 policy constraint beta release

-The service account restriction constraint can be used to limit the usage of Cloud Identity and Access Management service accounts.
+The service account restriction constraint can be used to limit the usage of Identity and Access Management service accounts.

 ##  July 09, 2018